Paraunitary Matrices, Entropy, Algebraic Condition Number and Fourier Computation: Main Conjecture with Some Evidence, and Future Work

+Ailon and Gal tackled this question in \cite{DBLP:journals/corr/AilonY16}, by studying a toy example: Is it possible to compute a ``Fourier Perturbation": for some small $\eps$ using an almost unitary algorithm?
+(Note that the matrix $\Id+\eps F$ is not quite unitary, but very close.)
+The answer is that at least $\Omega((n\log n)/\log(1/\eps))$ steps are needed in a computational model very close to unitary.
+The parameter $\eps$ corresponds to our $1/\sqrt{\kappa}$.
+If we could somehow generalize that result here, we would get a denominator of $\log \kappa$ in (\ref{gugugu}).
+Doing that seems to require exploring very interesting derivations of entropy functions, as Ailon and Yehuda did in \cite{DBLP:journals/corr/AilonY16} for the toy problem.
+We were unable as of yet to obtain this generalization.

-It is interesting to study algebraic condition number in its own right as a measure of numerical stability.
+By Lemma~\ref{lem:condition} the following conjecture is stronger than Conjecture~\ref{conj2}, and therefore harder to prove: \begin{conjecture} [Geometric version of Conjecture~\ref{conj1}] $\kappa$-(geometric) well conditioned computation allows only $O(\log(\kappa))$ speedup of FFT. \end{conjecture} It is interesting to study algebraic condition number in its own right as a measure of numerical stability.
 Consider the following related question: Lemma~\ref{lem:condition} tells us that if an algorithm is algebraically $\kappa$ well conditioned then it is also (geometrically) $\kappa$-well conditioned.
 The converse is clearly not true, but perhaps some weak form of the converse should hold.
 In the extreme case, for example, note that an algorithm that is (geometrically) $1$-well conditioned \emph{must also be} algebraically $1$-conditioned, because such an algorithm can only use constants $1$ and $-1$.
 Could we generalize this observation to obtain some kind of converse for Lemma~\ref{lem:condition}?

-Some more noteworthy open problems: (1) Extending the results to the extra-memory (non in-place) model.
-(2) Obtaining computational lower bounds for computing a Johnson-Lindenstrauss transform.
-There has been work showing that a JL transform can be sped up using the Fourier transform \cite{DBLP:journals/dcg/AilonL09}, but computational lower bounds for Fourier do not imply computational lower bounds for JL.
+Some more noteworthy open problems: \begin{itemize} \item Extending the results to the extra-memory (non in-place) model. \item Obtaining computational lower bounds for computing a Johnson-Lindenstrauss transform.
+There has been work showing that a JL transform can be sped up using the Fourier transform \cite{DBLP:journals/siamcomp/AilonC09}, but computational lower bounds for Fourier do not imply computational lower bounds for JL.
 Note that there are tight lower bounds for dimensionality parameters of JL \cite{DBLP:conf/icalp/LarsenN16}, but they are not computational.
+We also note the question of whether this line of work can be used to show lower bounds for the \emph{sparse} Fourier transform \cite{DBLP:conf/focs/IndykK14, DBLP:conf/soda/IndykKP14, 6879613}. \end{itemize}